Nuqb/Broxton/README.md

 **`Software Engineering Student`**

-I am currently a student studying software engineering.
-My main goal is to land an internship as a full-stack developer.
-All my projects are built from ground up and if you are reading this I am currently working on another project to publish to show my capabilities.
+Welcome, as stated at the top my name is Broxton and I am currently a student studying software engineering.
+More information as you go down.
 ---

 ### 🐿 Languages and Tools